 Effective July 1, 2011, we acquired all of the issued and outstanding capital stock of TBIC Holding for initial consideration of \$1.6 million paid in cash on July 1, 2011.
-In addition, a holdback purchase price of up to \$350 thousand may become payable following four full calendar quarters after closing and a contingent purchase price of up to \$3.0 million may become payable following 16 full calendar quarters after closing, in each case based upon a formula contained in the acquisition agreement.
+In addition, a holdback purchase price of \$350 thousand was paid during the third quarter of 2012.
+A contingent purchase price of up to \$3.0 million may become payable following 16 full calendar quarters after closing based upon a formula contained in the acquisition agreement.
 We recorded a bargain purchase gain of \$165 thousand on the acquisition which is reported in other income.
 The gain resulted from the difference in the estimated purchase price and the fair value of the net assets acquired and liabilities assumed as of July 1, 2011.
-TBIC is a Texas domiciled insurance company that writes workers comp insurance through independent agents in Texas only.
+TBIC is a Texas domiciled insurance company that writes workers compensation insurance through independent agents in Texas only.

-Pursuant to ASC 350, we have identified the components of goodwill and assigned the carrying value of these components among our business units, as follows: Standard Commercial business unit - \$2.1 million; E&S Commercial business unit - \$19.9 million; General Aviation business unit - \$9.7 million; Personal Lines business unit - \$5.3 million; and Excess & Umbrella business unit - \$7.7 million.
+Pursuant to ASC 350, we have identified the components of goodwill and assigned the carrying value of these components among our business units, as follows: Standard Commercial P&C business unit - \$2.1 million; E&S Commercial business unit - \$19.9 million; General Aviation business unit - \$9.7 million; Personal Lines business unit - \$5.3 million; and Excess & Umbrella business unit - \$7.7 million.
 The determination of fair value was based on an income approach utilizing discounted cash flows.

 The income approach to determining fair value computed the projections of the cash flows that the reporting unit was expected to generate converted into a present value equivalent through discounting.
 Significant assumptions in the income approach model included income projections, discount rates and terminal growth values.
+The income projections reflected an improved premium pricing environment across most of our lines of business in 2012.
+The income projections also included loss and LAE assumptions which reflected recent historical claim trends and the movement towards a more favorable pricing environment.
+The income projections also included assumptions for expense growth and investment yields which were based on business plans for each of our business units.
 The discount rate was based on a risk free rate plus a beta adjusted equity risk premium and specific company risk premium.
 The assumptions were based on historical experience, expectations of future performance, expected market conditions and other factors requiring judgment and estimates.
 While we believe the assumptions used in these models were reasonable, the inherent uncertainty in predicting future performance and market conditions may change over time and influence the outcome of future testing.

-During 2011, 2010 and 2009, we completed the first step prescribed by ASC 350 for testing for impairment and determined that there was no impairment.
+During 2012, 2011, and 2010, we completed the first step prescribed by ASC 350 for testing for impairment and determined that there was no impairment.